hshutan/FlipDotCompendium/README.md

 ##### Overview

-The protocol appears to be very similar to standard [MODBUS ASCII](https://en.wikipedia.org/wiki/Modbus).
+The protocol appears to be very similar to standard [Modbus ASCII](https://en.wikipedia.org/wiki/Modbus).
 The communication bus is RS-485 at 19200 baud rate.
-MODBUS and RS-485 are both very common in automotive and harsh electrical environments.
+Modbus and RS-485 are both very common in automotive and harsh electrical environments.

 All command lines begin with a ":" character.
 This character is not included in the checksum calculation.